-Special emphasis is placed on the inclusion of English language learners through Specially Designed Academic Instruction in English (SDAIE) Strategies as they access core curriculum.
+Emphasis will be placed on the inclusion of English language learners through Specially Designed Academic Instruction in English (SDAIE) Strategies to help them access core content area knowledge.
+The course requires at least two hours of classroom observation.

-Prerequisites: HD 520 Cognitive Theory into Practice or equivalent coursework in theories of cognitive development and HD 282 Social and Political Contexts of Human Development or HD 360 Advanced
+Prerequisites: HD 520 Cognitive Theory into Practice or equivalent coursework in theories of cognitive development and HD 282 Social and Political Contexts of Human Development and HD 220 Sociolinguistics (may be taken concurrently).